ajthomson/ChessPhoneNumbers/README.md

 even if the pawn started at 1, 2, or 3, it would have to make a move to those numbers (a piece can stay where it is) in order to become a queen.
 This may or may not be a correct assumption, but I wanted to clarify my approach.

+## Decisions
+Some of my thinking when writing this code:

+* A factory to create the pieces meant the creation is in one place and not polluting the main app, can also test in isolation
+* Factory and use of interface enables the use of polymorphism (and we don't need to change the ChessPhoneNumber class to support a new piece)
+* Individual classes for pieces encapsulates their behaviour and we can test them independently.
+* The above also means there isn't a 'god' data structure that could be difficult to maintain
+* AssertJ used because its interface is fluent.
+* ImmutableMap used to ensure the map is fixed once created/not possible to alter it as a side effect

 ## Building

 Please ensure you have `gradle 2.14` installed, as it uses Gradle to resolve dependencies and build the Jar, and Java 8,